5 Great Snowboarding Parks in Wisconsin

 Tyrol Basin still caters to the snowboarding crowd with everything from lessons for beginners to competition for more advanced snowboarders.
 But it also emphasizes its family-friendly atmosphere.
 In addition to the challenging features in its terrain park, Tyrol offers tree-lined slopes for skiers and snowboarders.
 The hill is open seven days and nights a week.

 With more than 35 jibs and 15 jumps, Granite Peak Ski Area claims the largest terrain parks in the Midwest.
-New features for the 2009-10 season include five new beginner jibs and a wall ride for snowboarders of all levels.
 The parks are groomed daily and overseen by a crew of "seasoned shredders" who ride the hills daily to ensure smooth landings.
 The Birch Terrain Park is billed as the resort's "Showtime Park," where "if you are looking to go big, this is your run."
 Andrew Warner, who manages a snowboard store in Madison and has boarded in Wisconsin for 15 years, says, "Granite Peak would definitely be on my top-five list."